istaykov/ofcom_broadband/README.md

 </div>

 ### Broadband in Underserved Areas:
-* Investments in rural areas remain insufficient, as demonstrated by slow growth in regions like Argyll and Bute.
+* Investments in rural areas remain insufficient, as demonstrated by slow growth in regions like **Argyll and Bute**.
 * Digital inclusion policies need to prioritize these underserved communities.

 ### Regional Trends